saracooper18/ros4hri-tutorials/README.md

 **mimic_emotions.py**

 This is a simple script that captures the emotion of the person, and mimics the emotion to TIAGo Pro's eyes, like in the previous example.
-In order to run this demo, you can use the helper launch file that runs the usb camera, face and emotion detector, as well as expressive eyes.
+In order to run this demo, you can use the helper launch file that runs all the ROS4HRI nodes mentioned in this tutorial, including the emotion recognizer and the expressive eyes of the robot:

 ```
-cd /root/ros4hri_ws/src/ros4hri-tutorials/examples/
+cd /root/ros4hri_ws/src/ros4hri-tutorials/

-roslaunch expressions.launch
+roslaunch ros4hri.launch
 ```

 On another terminal, open the graphical interface to see the robot's eyes: